Leading Dental Practice in Warrnambool

 Some patients may think the dry mouth is a normal part of aging, but it is not.
 However, it is more commonly found in older adults.

-Dry mouth is common in old people and the very young ones, but it can affect anyone anytime, and there are a number of common causes.
+Symptoms of dry mouth can include a sticky, dry, or burning feeling in the mouth, bad breath, an altered sense of taste, and insufficient saliva production.
+Dry mouth is common in old people and very young ones, but it can affect anyone anytime, and there are a number of common causes.

 - Helps you digest food properly